mikaelchbuike/todo-app/README.md

-# A simple todo application
+# A simple todo application and my personal app.